 - An easy enrolment process

-Some organizations with large numbers of employees will appreciate more in-depth segmentation and targetting options that can aid the tracking of training plans and reporting.
+Some organizations with large numbers of employees will appreciate more in-depth segmentation and targeting options that can aid the tracking of training plans and reporting.
 (Add a link to ‘training plans’ / ‘training plan templates’ keywords article (to be developed)) Useful segmentation options include those based on enrollment, completion, among other filters.

 From the learner side, your employees should ideally be able to view their profiles on the front end of your website or app via a single portal and find out key information such as how many courses are available to them, how many they’ve taken, and other details about their progress.